 For your budget, factor an 8.4% jump in price for every additional 50cm2 to your P-shaped conservatory’s footprint.

 |P-shaped conservatory (dwarf wall)|

 |3.5m x 4m||Polycarbonate roof||£13,550-£15,050||Glass roof||£14,050-£16,050|

 Think of a T-shaped conservatory like a double-fronted home – a door to the middle, often projecting from a bay on the front wall, with living space to either side of the central hallway.
 T-shaped conservatories are very long – normally the length of your home – with a jutting-out centre section in a gable or Victorian style.

 Price-wise, for every additional 50cm2 you add to your T-shaped conservatory, you can add an additional 10% to the price.

 What factors other than size affect the price?

 The three major choices of conservatory frame are:

-- uPVC frames – best option for homeowners on a budget.
-Very low maintenance, great insulation properties, and recent developments in technology mean that its better-looking and longer-lasting than ever before.
+- uPVC frames – The best option for homeowners on a budget.
+Very low maintenance, great insulating properties, and recent developments in technology mean that it’s better-looking and longer-lasting than ever before.

-- Wooden frames – aesthetically beautiful and traditional, wooden frames undergo multiple treatment processes prior to being shaped for your conservatory to ward off future distortion or damage.
-Wooden frames require the highest level of maintenance out of the three options and it’s also the most expensive.
+- Wooden frames – Aesthetically beautiful and traditional, wooden frames undergo multiple treatment processes prior to being shaped for your conservatory to ward off future distortion or damage.
+Wooden frames require the highest level of maintenance out of the three options and are also the most expensive.